 Sec 104-22-3 Land Use Table

-The uses outlined in the CV-2 zone, as provided in Section 104-20, apply to any property in the FBV zone that has frontage to or gains access from a government/institutional, vehicle-oriented commercial, mixed-use commercial, or multifamily commercial street type.
-The following land use table provides additional use regulations applicable for each street type.
+The following land use table provides use regulations applicable for each street type.
 In the list, those designated for any street type as "P" will be a permitted use.
 Uses designated as "C" will be allowed only when authorized by a conditional use permit obtained as provided in Title 108, Chapter 4 of this Land Use Code.
 Uses designated "N" will not be allowed on property with frontage on, or that gains access from, that street type.

+Accessory uses.
+An accessory use is prohibited unless located on the same lot or parcel as the main use to which it is accessory.